arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/user-manual/content.md

 Once you run this script, the Nicla Vision IP address will be printed on the OpenMV serial monitor after the WiFi connection processes.

-To watch the live stream enter the device IP address followed by the `:8080` port as follows:
+To watch the live stream, enter the device IP address followed by the `:8080` port as follows:

 `<Nicla Vision IP>:8080`